 A thin, watery sauce is the most common issue with homemade teriyaki-style bowls.
 Here is how to avoid it.

-• Use a cornstarch slurry.
-Mix cornstarch with cold water before adding it to the hot sauce.
+- Use a cornstarch slurry: Mix cornstarch with cold water before adding it to the hot sauce.
 Never add dry cornstarch directly to a hot liquid.
-The slurry disperses evenly and thickens the sauce cleanly.

-• Simmer briefly until thickened.
-Give the sauce a minute or two of gentle heat after adding the slurry.
-Stir constantly.
-The sauce will turn from thin and cloudy to thick and glossy quickly.
+- Simmer briefly until thickened: Give the sauce a minute or two of gentle heat after adding the slurry.
+Stir constantly until it turns glossy.

-• Do not over-dilute the sauce.
-Keep water additions small.
-Adding too much water to hit a volume target will thin the sauce and make thickening harder.
+- Do not over-dilute the sauce: Keep water additions small.
+Too much water makes thickening harder.

 Easy Variations